bhalgatarnav/C-with-classes/Addressing Variables/README.md

 Each byte of memory has a unique address.
 A ***variable's address is the address of the first byte allocated to that variable.***

 ## Getting the address of a variable:
+Getting the address of a variable is accomplished with `&` operator in C++.

+When the address operator (&) is placed in front of a variable name, it returns the address of that variable.
+Here is an expression that returns the address of the variable amount:
+`&amount`

+And here is a statement that displays the variable's address on the screen:
+`std::cout << &amount`